fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/v0.0.2/Get-AzureRmEventHubNamespace.md

 # Get-AzureRmEventHubNamespace

 ## SYNOPSIS
-Gets the details of an Event Hubs namespace, or gets a list of all Event Hubs namespaces in the current Azure subscription.
+Gets the details of an Event Hubs namespace or gets a list of all Event Hubs namespaces in the current Azure subscription.

 ## SYNTAX